PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 =================

-Enough of theoretical foreplay -- let's look at a concrete example of an fmri dataset.
+Enough of theoretical foreplay -- let's look at a concrete example of an fMRI dataset.
 PyMVPA has several helper functions to load data from specialized formats, and the one for fMRI data is `~mvpa.datasets.mri.fmri_dataset()`.
 The example dataset we are going to look at is a single subject from Haxby et al. (2001) that we already